Why Diversification Is a Legal Duty

 When Concentration May Be Justified

 The exception for "special circumstances" is important.
-Some trusts are created specifically to hold a particular asset, like a family ranch, a closely held business, or a collection.
-If the settlor's intent was to preserve that asset for the beneficiaries, forcing a sale to diversify would defeat the purpose.
+Some trusts exist to hold one asset, like a family ranch, a business, or a collection.
+If the settlor's goal was to keep that asset, a forced sale would defeat the purpose.

 A trustee who decides not to diversify should document the reasoning.
-Courts will look at whether the decision was thoughtful and reasonable given the trust's purpose, not whether it produced the best possible financial result.
-Keeping a written record of the analysis protects the trustee if the decision is ever questioned.
+Courts will review whether the choice was thoughtful given the trust's purpose.
+Keeping a written record protects the trustee if the choice is ever questioned.